lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Removed the note and the security consideration regarding combiner function for HPKE

-* Updates IANA Considerations in section 9 to add new OID for the updates ASN.1 module and for id-itKemCiphertext
+* Updates IANA Considerations in section 9 to add new OID for the updates ASN.1 module and for id-it-KemCiphertextInfo

 * Added new appendix E showing different variants of using KEM keys for PKI message protection